 Sunflower seeds are one of the most nutritious and healthy foods.
-Sunflower is described as "drenched with sun-vitality" because the head follows the sun, ending up facing the west "to absorb the few last rays of the dying sun".
 India is one of the largest producers of oilseed crop in the world.
 Oilseeds occupy an important position in the Indian agricultural economy.
 Our country accounted for 4.77 percent (1250 thousand MT) of total world production of sunflower in 2004.
 Due to source of high quality edible oil, sunflower oil is used as cooking oil in different recepies.
 It's importance increases as sunflower oil is considered as a heart friendly oil.
 Besides oil, almost every part of sunflower has commercial value.
 It is used in the manufacturing paints, resins, plastics, soap, cosmetics and many other industrial products.
 Sunflower as an oilseed is a newly introduced crop in the country.
 This crop has gained importance due to its short duration of maturity, containing of excellent quality of oil, photo-insensitivity, wide adaptability into different kinds of cropping pattern, high-energy hull and drought tolerance.
 It is a short duration crop and can be incorporated in different type of cropping pattern.
 Sunflower is grown as inter cropping with crops such as Groundnut, Pigeonpea, Castor, Soybean and Urd bean.
 Since it is a photo-insensitive crop, it can be grown throughout the year.
 Oil cake is rich in high quality protein (40-44 percent) and used as cattle and poultry feed.
 This crop is considered valuable from economic as well as ornamental point of view.